nhsx/open-cyber/index.md

 <br>

 ## ICBs and Trusts - Composite Score
-The compliance of individual ICBs, made up of a composite score of 50% of the ICB score itself which and 50% of a simple average of Trust scores contained in the ICB.
+The compliance of individual ICBs, made up of a composite score of 50% of the ICB score itself and 50% of a simple average of Trust scores contained in the ICB.
 Region boundaries are displayed in blue.

 <iframe src="./outputs/icb_composite_map_16_11_23.html" height="600px" width="100%" style="border:none;"></iframe>